Short course: Feminist approaches to workplace conflict

 3. Have a greater understanding of your own relationship to conflict, and be able to identify new ways to respond

-5. Have started to explore and build a radical approach to conflict, alongside an understanding of how to foster and support cultures of treating conflict generatively in your organisation
+5. Have started to explore and build a radical approach to addressing conflict, alongside an understanding of how to foster and support cultures of treating conflict generatively in your organisation

 6. Have explored examples of how feminist approaches to conflict can be put into practice in our organisations and have developed a plan of action to apply what you have learned